huishingchong/agile_llm/README.md

 `python3 app.py `
 and a Gradio demo will open in a browser with specified web address.

+### Testing

 Methods functionality are tested in test_app.py.
+To run the test file, similarly to the prerequisites for app.py, you would need to have the .env file with your HuggingFace API and Reed API tokens.